 Example 5: My dad reached for the sandwich after he had already eaten a whole pizza.

 Here, the two actions (“reached” and “eaten”) happen at different times in the past, so we use both the simple past and past perfect tenses.
 The shift in tense is correct in this context, and that mixing tenses is necessary to convey a logical sequence of events.

 Takeaway: The tenses of verbs in a sentence must be consistent when the actions happen at the same time.
-When dealing with actions that occur at different points in time, however, we can use multiple tenses in the same sentence.
+When dealing with actions that occur at different points in time, however, we can – and probably should – use multiple tenses in the same sentence.

 Let’s look at an official GMAT question now to see how multiple tenses can be a part of the same sentence: